-Understanding acute lymphoblastic leukaemia (ALL)
+Understanding acute myeloid leukaemia (AML)

-Once I got past the initial shock, I was always operating with the thought that I would get better and get through this.

-Matt, diagnosed with ALL

-About this booklet

-This booklet is about acute lymphoblastic leukaemia (ALL).
-It is for anyone who has been diagnosed with ALL.
+About this booklet This booklet is about acute myeloid leukaemia (AML).
+It is for anyone who has been diagnosed with AML.
 There is also information for carers, family members and friends.

-The booklet explains what ALL is, and how it is diagnosed and treated.
-It also has information about coping with ALL and the different feelings you may have.
+The booklet explains what AML is, and how it is diagnosed and treated.
+It also has information about coping with AML and the different feelings you may have.
 We hope it helps you deal with some of the questions or feelings you may have.
 We cannot give advice about the best treatment for you.
 You should talk to your doctor, who knows your medical history.

-How to use this booklet

-This booklet is split into sections to help you find what you need.
+How to use this booklet This booklet is split into sections to help you find what you need.
 You do not have to read it from start to finish.
 You can use the contents list on page 3 to help you.
 It is fine to skip parts of the booklet.
 You can always come back to them when you feel ready.

-On pages 107 to 115, there are details of other organisations that can help.

-Quotes

-In this booklet, we have included quotes from people who have had ALL, which you may find helpful.
+On pages 109 to 117, there are details of other organisations that can help.
+There is also space to write down questions and notes for your doctor or nurse (see page 118 to 120).
+Quotes In this booklet, we have included guotes from people who have had AML, which you may find helpful.
 These are from people who have chosen to share their story with us.
-This includes Matt, who is on the cover of this booklet.
-To share your experience, visit macmillan.org.uk/shareyourstory

-For more information

-If you have more questions or would like to talk to someone, call the Macmillan Support Line free on 0808 808 00 00, 7 days a week, 8am to 8pm, or visit macmillan.org.uk

-If you would prefer to speak to us in another language, interpreters are available.
+This includes Tony, who is on the cover of this booklet.
+To share your experience, visit macmillan.org.uk/ shareyourstory For more information If you have more questions or would like to talk to someone, call the Macmillan Support Line free on 0808 808 00 00.
+7 days a week, 8am to 8pm, or visit macmillan.org.uk If you would prefer to speak to us in another language, interpreters are available.
 Please tell us, in English, the language you want to use.

-If you are deaf or hard of hearing, call us using Relay UK on 18001 0808 808 00 00, or use the Relay UK app.

-We have some information in different languages and formats, including audio, easy read, Braille, large print, interactive PDFs and translations.
+If you are deaf or hard of hearing, call us using NGT (Text Relay) on 18001 0808 808 00 00, or use the NGT Lite app.
+We have some information in different languages and formats, including audio, eBooks, easy read, Braille, large print and translations.
 To order these, visit macmillan.org.uk/ otherformats or call 0808 808 00 00.
+Help us improve our information.
+Scan the QR code below to tell us what you think.

 Contents

-The blood and ALL 5

-Diagnosing ALL 18

-Treating ALL 29

-After treatment for ALL 70

-Your feelings and relationships 89
+The blood and AML Diagnosing AML Treating AML After treatment for AML Your feelings and relationships

-Work and financial support 94
+Work and financial support

-Further information 101
+Further information

+5

+20

+33

+72

+91

+96

+103

-THE BLOOD AND ALL
+THE BLOOD AND AML

 What is leukaemia?
 6

 The blood 7

-Acute lymphoblastic leukaemia (ALL) 11
+Acute myeloid leukaemia (AML) 11

-Types of ALL 12

-Causes and risk factors 13
+Causes and risk factors 12

+Types of AML 15

-Symptoms of ALL 15
+Symptoms of AML 16

 What is leukaemia?